unlaunch/documentation/_docs/sdks/go-sdk.md

 There are several ways to add the Unlaunch Go SDK to your project.
 It depends on what dependency management system you're using.

 - If you are using [Go Modules](https://blog.golang.org/using-go-modules,) you can simply import the Unlaunch SDK in your code and `go build` will automatically download it.
-- If you are using dep, import the SDK packages in your code and run dep ensure.
+- If you are using `dep`, import the SDK packages in your code and run `dep ensure`.
 - Or you can simply use `go get` command to:

 ```